jakalano/excel_transformer/README.md

 - add action recording for every action
 - wrap each action in a collapsible wrapper to declutter the views?
 - implement better data manipulation for column merge in cases of all values NaN or some values NaN
+- disappearing pop-up after each action about how many values were changed

 # error log fixed